re-data/re-data/README.md

 # re_data

-re_data is data quality library build on top of [dbt](https://github.com/fishtown-analytics/dbt).
+re_data is data quality tool build on top of [dbt](https://github.com/fishtown-analytics/dbt).

 * create data quality project for your organization to monitor and improve quality of your data,
 * compute data quality metrics for all your tables and add your own code computing those,